sigp/lighthouse/scripts/local_testnet/README.md

 number of beacon nodes and `VC_COUNT` validator clients.

 The `start_local_testnet.sh` script takes three options `-v VC_COUNT`, `-d DEBUG_LEVEL` and `-h` for help.
-The options maybe in any order or absent in which case they take the default value specified.
+The options may be in any order or absent in which case they take the default value specified.
 - VC_COUNT: the number of validator clients to create, default: `BN_COUNT`
 - DEBUG_LEVEL: one of { error, warn, info, debug, trace }, default: `info`